mdfnam/QnA/Ism as a Noun.md

 ### Understanding Terms
 - **Possessor:** refers to the individual who owns or possesses something (owner).
 - **Possessed object:** refers to the item being possessed (the thing that is owned).
+- In above examples 1 and 2, friend and Quran are the possessors, while car and verses are the possessed objects.
-- In above *Example 1:* friend is the possessor and car is the possessed object.
+- In above Example 1: friend is the possessor and car is the possessed object.
-- In above *Example 2:* Quran is the possessor and verses is the possessed object.
+- In above Example 2: Quran is the possessor and verses is the possessed object.

 ### Expressing possession
-- This possession is typically expressed by an apostrophe followed by an “s” on the possessor (owner), and then the possessed object (the thing that is owned).
+- This possession is typically expressed by an apostrophe followed by an “s” on the possessor, and then the possessed object.

 ---